tools for genetic genealogy and the analysis of consumer DNA test results

 lineage provides a framework for analyzing genotype (raw data) files from direct-to-consumer (DTC) DNA testing companies, primarily for the purposes of genetic genealogy.

-- Compute centiMorgans (cMs) of shared DNA between individuals using the HapMap Phase II genetic map
+Compute centiMorgans (cMs) of shared DNA using a variety of genetic maps (e.g., HapMap Phase II, 1000 Genomes Project)

-- Read, write, merge, and remaps SNPs for an individual via the snps package
+Read, write, merge, and remap SNPs for an individual via the snps package

 Supported Genotype Files